katawajojo/Dockerpelago/README.md

 # Dockerpelago
 #### Fork of [ArchipelagoDocker](https://www.github.com/shinseitom/ArchipelagoDocker) maintained by KatawaJoJo
 ---
+> ### UPDATE: As of Archipelago v0.6.3, a docker image as well as docker-compose documentation has been added to the core project.
+Therefore, I will be archiving this project.

 Targeting Archipelago version 0.6.2

 The included `docker-compose.yml` is useful as a starting off point to implement it into your current docker deployments. <br>